 Ovariohysterectomy (spay) of a Cat

-This cat ovariohysterectomy (spay) was completed as part of a collaboration between Purdue University School of Veterinary Medicine and The Almost Home Humane Society of Lafayette, Indiana.
+This cat ovariohysterectomy (spay) was completed as part of a collaboration between Purdue University College of Veterinary Medicine and The Almost Home Humane Society of Lafayette, Indiana.
 Each week, Purdue University School of Veterinary Medicine veterinary and veterinary technician students, supervised by a veterinary surgeon, visit the Almost Home Humane Society to neuter dogs and cats.
 This program provides students with surgical experience and helps the Almost Home Humane Society prepare pets for adoption.
 Dr. Lynetta Freeman, Associate Professor of Small Animal Surgery and Biomedical Engineering, in collaboration with Dr. Julia Becker, attending veterinarian for the Almost Home Humane Society, initiated the program and worked to set up a spay/neutering site at the humane society's shelter.
 A local donor and Merck Merial provided funding for this effort.

 Vocabulary terminology from the video

 cervix - The end of the uterus that provides passage to outside of the body.

 hemostasis - The process of stopping bleeding.